Editorial Standards

 Two timing tools exist, and they are different.

 - December declarations paid in January.
-If you declare in October, November, or December and pay in January, the fund treats those as paid on December 31 for the dividends‑paid deduction.
-Shareholders report in the year they actually receive the distribution.
+If you declare in October, November, or December and pay in January, the fund treats those as paid on December 31 for the dividends‑paid deduction (this happens automatically under §852(b)(7), no election required, but only if the dividend is actually paid by January 31 of the following year).
+Shareholders are deemed to have received the dividend on December 31 of the prior year under §852(b)(7), even though it is actually paid in January.

 - Spillover dividend election.
 If you declare by the later of the 15th day of the 9th month after year end or the extended return due date, and you pay within 12 months after year end and not later than the first dividend of the same type after declaration, you can elect to treat the dividend as paid in the prior year for the fund.
 Keep the election in the return.
 Shareholders generally pick it up when paid.